kjellm/kjellm.github.com/event.markdown

 ### Prerequisites

-Before we can begin for real, we need to do define some basic classes and methods, that the rest of the code shown in this article depends
+Before we can begin for real, we need to do define some basic classes and methods, which the rest of the code in this text depends on:
-on:

 - Some monkeypatching of String and Hash.[^refinements]
 - A [UUID][uuid] module